Amazon workers at German warehouse to strike again

 Verdi has been organising strikes at Amazon in Germany - the company’s biggest market after the United States - since 2013, along with other unions hoping to force the e-commerce company to recognise collective bargaining agreements that apply to retail employees at other firms.

-An Amazon spokesman said last month that the company offered “excellent” salaries, with benefits and working conditions comparable with other major employers.
+An Amazon spokesman said the company offered “excellent” salaries and benefits and safe working conditions, and that these and its pay were comparable with other major employers in the region.

 The U.S. retail giant has seen sales soar globally as restrictions to prevent the spread of the coronavirus sent consumers online, making it difficult for some bricks-and-mortar shops to compete.